thegridelectric/gridworks-marketmaker/docs/index.rst

 =======================

-This is the ` GridWorks <https://gridworks.readthedocs.io/>`_ Python SDK for building `MarketMaker Actors <https://gridworks.readthedocs.io/en/latest/market-maker.html>`_.
-They run markets for the electric grid (energy and other) in GridWorks.
+This is the  Python SDK for building
+`MarketMakers <https://gridworks.readthedocs.io/en/latest/market-maker.html>`_ for GridWorks.
+GridWorks uses distributed actors to balance the electric grid, and MarketMakers are the actors brokering this grid balancing via the markets they run for energy and balancing services.

+This SDK is available as the `gridworks-marketmaker <https://pypi.org/project/gridworks-marketmaker/>`_ pypi package.
+Documentation specific to using this SDK is available `here <https://gridworks-marketmaker.readthedocs.io/>`_.
+If this is your first time with GridWorks code, please start with the `main GridWorks docs <https://gridworks.readthedocs.io/>`_.

+MarketMakers support grid balancing by running markets.
 They are geared to serve millions of coordinated and intelligent `Transactive Devices <https://gridworks.readthedocs.io/en/latest/transactive-device.html>`_, represented in their markets by `AtomicTNodes <https://gridworks.readthedocs.io/en/latest/atomic-t-node.html>`_.
 The veracity of the ex-poste energy and power data provided by AtomicTNodes to the MarketMaker is backed up via a series of GridWorks Certificates globally visible on the Algorand blockchain.
-These include the foundational `TaDeeds <https://gridworks.readthedocs.io/en/latest/ta-deed.html>`_ that establish ownership of the underlying transactive device, and Scada Certificate establishing the credentials of the code running locally on or attached to the transcactive device, and the  [ta-trading-rights](https://gridworks.readthedocs.io/en/latest/ta-trading-rights.html) that give the AtomicTNode authority to represent the Transactive Device in markets.
+These include the foundational `TaDeeds <https://gridworks.readthedocs.io/en/latest/ta-deed.html>`_ that establish ownership of the underlying Transactive Device, and the  `TaTradingRights <https://gridworks.readthedocs.io/en/latest/ta-trading-rights.html>`_ that give the AtomicTNode authority to represent the Transactive Device in its MarketMaker's markets.

-To explore the rest of GridWorks, visit the `GridWorks docs <https://gridworks.readthedocs.io/en/latest/>`_.

 Installation